2022–23 Manchester City F.C. season: Clean sheets

 The list is sorted by shirt number when total clean sheets are equal.
-Numbers in parentheses represent games where both goalkeepers participated and both kept a clean sheet; the number in parentheses is awarded to the goalkeeper who was substituted on, whilst a full clean sheet is awarded to the goalkeeper who was on the field at the start of play.
+Numbers in parentheses represent matches where both goalkeepers participated and both kept a clean sheet; the number in parentheses is awarded to the goalkeeper who was substituted on, whilst a full clean sheet is awarded to the goalkeeper who was on the field at the start of play.

 Awards

+Etihad Player of the Year

+Awarded by an online vote of supporters on the official Manchester City F.C. website.

+UEFA Men's Player of the Year

+PFA Players' Player of the Year

+Awarded by a vote of PFA members.

+Premier League Player of the Season

+Awarded by a vote of a shortlist on the Premier League website.